Why Is Alexanderplatz Famous? A Local Explains

 Brauhaus Georgebrau: experience the German beer culture at Brauhaus, a brewpub along the Spree River, serving hearty Bavarian fare.
 Don’t miss the delicious vegan German potato salad—it’s a perfect complement to your beer.

-Ephraim: a sought-after terrace along the Spree River, or quaint old-fashioned charm on the insider, either way, this is a favourite of mine for atmosphere and food.
+Ephraim: a sought-after terrace along the Spree River, or quaint old-fashioned charm on the inside, either way, this is a favourite of mine for atmosphere and food.